nicktheo59/non-nicktheo59.github.io/reading_list.md

 	Nick Lane - the vital question
 	Life Ascending by Nick Lane

 Are these signals.. do nootropics alter your brain waves?
-At some level, surely
+At some level, surely - I would like to study the molecular biology of nootropics

 List of people to re-connect with:
 	Ellie -
-	Akshay
+	Akshay -
 	Philip
 	Tom Hill
 	Hemmit